AaronSmart/SolanaAppWallet/README.md

-# The project is still under development
+# The project is still under hard development

 # road map for 2022(long-term plan)
 Q1: